English

 OKBN * ARLIS/NL is an alliance of Dutch art and reference librarians who work for libraries or institutions specialized in the field of (the history of) the visual arts and architecture.
 In 1982 the first (informal) meetings were organised.
 Eight librarians met to share experiences and to gain in wisdom.
 Representatives of the affiliated institutions have met three or four times a year since, each meeting being hosted by a different member institution.

-In 1995 it was decided to form an officially registered society and in February 1996 the society OKBN * ARLIS/NL was founded.
+In 1995 it was decided to form an officially registered society and on February 26, 1996 the society OKBN * ARLIS/NL was founded.
 Its members are the affiliated institutions, each with one vote, and private members: information specialists who have a special interest in this discipline, but who are not entitled to vote.
 The board of OKBN, chosen from the society members, counts no less than five members.

 Its membership includes the libraries of prominent academic institutions, such as university and museum libraries, the libraries of art academies and those of specialized institutions, such as the Rijksdienst voor de Monumentenzorg (State Service for the Conservation of Monuments and Historic Buildings and Sites) and the Nederlands Architectuurinstituut (NAi, Netherlands Architectural Institute).
 See ‘Leden‘ for detailed information about the members.